electric-eloquence/fepper/README.md

   PREPROCESSED!
 IF A STATIC SITE IS GENERATED, OR THE EXPRESS APP PUBLICLY SERVED, SOURCE CODE WILL BE RENDERED AS PLAIN TEXT!
 THIS WILL MAKE PUBLIC ANY SENSITIVE INFORMATION CONTAINED WITHIN!

-### <a id="mustache-browser"></a>Mustache Browser

-<a href="https://www.npmjs.com/package/feplet" target="_blank">Feplet</a>
-(.mustache) code can be viewed in the Fepper UI by clicking the eyeball icon in the upper right and then clicking Code.
-The Code Viewer will then be opened, displaying the Feplet code of the pattern, and the partials tags within will be hot-linked to open their respective patterns in the main panel of the Fepper UI.

 ### <a id="html-scraper"></a>HTML Scraper